 “School has to be bigger.
 It has to mean more than ‘I teach my subject.’
 School has to be about teaching people to change the world for the better.
 If we believe that, then teaching will always be a political act.
 We can’t be afraid of our students’ power.
 Their power will help them make tomorrow better.
 But before they can do that, we have to give them chances to practice today.
 And that practice should start in our schools” (Sydney Chaffee, 2017 CCSSO teacher of the year, TED talk, Nov 2017).

 This picture of a school as a place in which students are empowered to transform society in the name of justice is a popular one.
 However, one wonders about a couple of things.
-First, it is not clear how a student comes to her beliefs about what is just and unjust.
+First, it is not clear how a student comes to her beliefs about what is just and unjust, true or false, better or worse.
 One’s views on justice are informed somehow.
 What exactly informs the students in Ms Chaffee’s class of what makes an action right, how one is to tell, and what justifies one’s view?
 If the class are being prepared for political action in the service of a conception of justice, then the class ought to know something about justice.
 It is not clear that the educational philosophy has an answer.

 For example, take the problem of racism.
 Chaffee says that this is the kind of injustice of which children should be aware and against which they ought to be equipped to fight.
 Yes, racism is wrong.
 But why?
 What makes it wrong?
 What truths make it as wrong now as it was wrong during the Jim Crow era?
 Do such truths even exist?
 Answers to these questions are not available through a teacher’s facilitation of political activism among students.
 How does equipping a student to protest help her answer the question: what makes racism wrong?

 Second, one wonders what the view assumes about (i) the nature of human beings and (ii) the nature of knowledge and truth.
-According to the traditional view, human beings are the same in significant ways – they share a nature that at least includes a degree of common rationality.
-However one conceives of such a thing, it means that education is at least, in part, a matter of learning how to think properly, according to one’s nature.
+According to the traditional view, human beings are the same in significant ways – they share a nature that includes a degree of common rationality.
+However one conceives of rationality, having it means that education is, in part, a matter of learning how to think properly, according to one’s nature.
 Now it may be that some of this is taken into account.
 Perhaps Chaffee’s mention of ‘critical thinking’ includes a class in logic.
 However, such a class is not merely aimed at teaching a student to think, but must be aimed at teaching her to think properly.
-Such a task requires the teacher to train a child to use her mind properly.

 The alternative is that there is really no such thing as thinking properly.
 Perhaps rationality is person or culture specific.
 If so, then we have no obligation to accord our thinking to some authority or other.
 We think what and how we like.
 The teacher’s job at this point is to help us do so with maximal vim.